davidnikolic001/pokusaj-ubojstva-i-korupcija-u-hrvatskoj/README.md

 - Dražen Šimović - Paid for murder, from Opuzen, Croatia, lives in Germany.
 OIB (Croatian Person Identification Number): 78778294069
 - Josip Bjeliš, crime inspector, from Opuzen, works in Dubrovnik.
 Organized murder, listened to my parents' WhatsApp, replied to my messages, recorded voices without warrant.
 Tortured my parents for 30 days.
 Conspiracy.
 Corruption.
 - Mirjana Stolić, judge in criminal law, works in Split.
 Organized murder.
 Conspiracy.
 Corruption.
 Designed child porn set-up murder.
 - Vladimir Bajzec, [Facebook Profile](https://www.facebook.com/wlad025), living in Istria.
 Hacker - possible real person is not this on the profile, works for the police, proven, possibly hiding.
-Suspected hacker from USKOK Zagreb or Government.
+Suspected hacker from USKOK Zagreb or Croatian Government.

 **MODUS OPERANDI:**
 - They contact me via WhatsApp and email, searching for the smallest thing.
 Warrant comes, then they put something illegal on my PC or at my place.
 I go to jail, and they make it look like suicide.
 No legal reason!
 No warrant!